jayasuryat/minesweeper-j-compose/README.md

 ## Features :
-* Zoomable and Panabel minefield
+* Zoomable and Pannable minefield
 * Safe first click - The first cell is never a mine as the minefield is generated around the first click
 * Multiple difficulty levels to choose from
 * Haptic & Aural feedback